GuillaumePressiat/orpha/README.md

 $ OMIM        <chr> "609016", "210200 ; 210210", "220210 ; 300963", "", "", "", "", "261640", "200100", "100800", "303700", "245400", "179800 ; 267...
 $ UMLS        <chr> "C0342786 ; C1969443", "C0268600", "C0796137", "C3266843 ; C0043379", "C0265496", "C2936741", "C2937419 ; C0265497", "C0878676"...
 ```

+Multiples records like synonymes are concatened with a " ; ".

 The file is available as: csv tsv or csv comma.